 - 1. The Veterinary Panel and Steward, in consultation with the Competition Management, have absolute control on all matters concerning horse safety and welfare. - 2.
 Equine Fatalities.
+See GR849.9

-See GR849.9 - 3.
-Only riders whose horses have passed all the inspections and examinations are eligible to be ranked in the final results. - 4.
+- 3. Only riders whose horses have passed all the inspections and examinations are eligible to be ranked in the final results. - 4.
 All the relevant information required at the inspections and examinations must be recorded on an individual veterinary card for each combination and must be available at all subsequent inspections and examinations.
 Riders are entitled to see and copy the record of the veterinary card referring to their horses immediately after the inspection or examination. - 5.
 The arrival time into the Veterinary Checkpoint must be recorded and the horse must be presented to the Veterinary Panel for inspection within recovery time. - 6.
-The following types of Veterinary Checkpoints may be used: - a.
-Gate Into Hold.
+The following types of Veterinary Checkpoints may be used: - Gate Into Hold.
 Gate into Hold should be held in all divisions at Federation Licensed Endurance - i.
 Riders will be timed in on arrival at the Veterinary Checkpoint (arrival time). - ii.
 Riders must proceed to a designated recovery area, where the horse will have up to 30 minutes to recover sufficiently to be timed into horse inspection upon being presented with a heart rate at or below the maximum heart rate parameters. - iii.
 Prior to being timed into the Vet Gate, a rider's time on course continues to run. - iv.
 Once a horse/rider combination has successfully completed the horse inspection, the mandatory hold period will begin from the successful Pulse Time and the rider's time on course will be stopped.
 If a rider is required to re-present their horse because they did not meet the pulse parameter, the Pulse Time will be recorded when the horse is at or below the pulse parameter and then proceed to the Horse Inspection. - v.
 Upon completing the mandatory hold period, the rider/horse combination may present to the outtimer and continue on course. - vi.
-Upon presenting to the out-timer, the rider's time on course will resume from their assigned out-time.
+Upon presenting to the out-timer, the rider's time on course will resume from their assigned outtime.
 Any additional time spent in the hold area, outside of the mandatory hold period, will be added to a rider's time on course. - b.
-Stop and Go. - i.
-At a Stop & Go Checkpoint, each rider will be timed into the Veterinary Checkpoint. - ii.
-After being timed into the Veterinary Checkpoint, the rider may present their horse multiple times, as determined by Competition Management within the stated recovery period to present the horse and pass the Horse Examination. - iii.
-A failure to pass the Horse Examination within the stated recovery period will result in Elimination. - iv.
-The horse may be presented under tack, but the rider may be asked for the tack to be removed by the Veterinarian(s). - v.
-The rider's presentation time will be recorded, but the rider's Ride Time continues to run throughout the Stop & Go. - vi.
-The Veterinary Panel may establish a straight departure lane for mounted horses of approximately 30-40 meters, preferably stationing a veterinarian at each end to assess each horse's gait and soundness on departure at the trot.
-The assessment lane should allow riders to continue onto the course unless stopped due to a veterinary determination that further assessment is warranted. - vii.
-If the horse successfully meets the maximum heart rate parameters as stated in the prize list or ride meeting as prescribed by the Veterinary Panel upon the rider's successful presentation within the rider's hold time that is recorded as the recovery time. - c.
-Mandatory Stop for a Designated Time Period. - At a Mandatory Stop on Trail Checkpoint, each rider will be timed into the Veterinary Checkpoint. - ii.
-The combination must remain at this checkpoint for the required time before it is released. - iii.
-Typically, upon release, a veterinarian will assess each horse's gait and soundness on departure at the trot.
-The assessment lane should allow riders to continue onto the course unless stopped due to a veterinary determination that further assessment is warranted.
+Stop and Go.